11 Spectacular Spots In Hawaii Where You Can Camp Right On The Beach

-With endless summer weather comes endless opportunities for summer activities: swimming, surfing, hiking, and perhaps my favorite — camping trips.
-And when you think of camping in Hawaii, you imagine pitching your tent in the sand, where you can fall asleep to the sound of crashing waves, and jump into the ocean the moment you wake up.
-From secluded beaches you can only reach via an arduous hike to easily accessible campsites nestled along the coast, here are 11 phenomenal beach camping spots throughout the Aloha State.
-The best beach camping in Hawaii awaits.
+With endless warm weather comes endless opportunities for summery activities: swimming, surfing, hiking, and perhaps our favorite: camping trips.
+When you think of camping in Hawaii, you imagine pitching your tent in the sand, where you can fall asleep to the sound of crashing waves, and jump into the ocean the moment you wake up.
+From secluded beaches you can only reach via an arduous hike to easily accessible campsites nestled along the coast, here are some phenomenal beach camping spots throughout the Aloha State.
+The best beach camping in Hawaii awaits!
+Let’s go!

 It is legal to camp on the beach in Hawaii, as long as you follow the rules, of course.
 While there are no laws against sleeping on public beaches in Hawaii, you will need to obtain a permit to set up camp at any of Hawaii’s beaches.